OsebeRonald/Dr.-osebe/README.md

 # Dr. Osebe
 My first repository on Github
-I'm a career Economist and a Data Scientist
+I'm a career Economist and a Data Scientist.